Goliath Season 3: A Means to an End

-Amazon TV’s Goliath is back for a third instalment and after the two previous diverse offerings, no-one knew what to expect in Season 3.
+Amazon TV’s Goliath is back for a third instalment and after the two previous diverse offerings, none of us knew what to expect in Season 3.
 When Billy McBride in Season 1 said, “Ever since I took this case, weird shit is happening to me…”, well, that kind of weird has nothing on this.

 In 2016, we saw Billy Bob Thornton’s washed up but tenacious lawyer Billy McBride taking on the corporate goliath Borns Tech in Season 1 of this courtroom drama.
-Then in 2018, we saw dark and disturbing goings-on with Marisol aka Claudia, her brother Gabriel and the depraved Tom and friends in Season 2.
+Then in 2018, we witnessed dark and disturbing deeds between Marisol aka Claudia, her brother Gabriel and the depraved Tom and friends in Season 2.
 So what, I wondered, would be in store for us in Season 3?

 According to an interview with Billy Bob Thornton in Hollywood Life, Goliath would have some courtroom drama this season.
 This news was welcomed by many fans since Season 2’s offering was more of a gruesome organised crime drama than the lengthy legal struggle that some had hoped for after McBride’s triumphant legal victory in Season 1.